kubernetes-sigs/metrics-server/KNOWN_ISSUES.md

   Upgrade Docker to v19.03

-## Hpa is unable to compute the replica count
+## HPA is unable to get resource utilization

 **Symptoms**